 Duration of the course: 2 years

-During the first two semesters, you will be required to develop a project.
-For this reason, we recommend that you choose modules from the areas 'Sciences and Discourse' (in black) and 'Skills and Technologies' (in red).
-The former provide you with theoretical foundations, critical thinking and practical methodologies from the social and economic sciences that are relevant to your project.
-Through the latter, you will learn how to use the most important tools and techniques for your creative work as a designer.
-Specialists in the field, with various competences, will support students with the development of their projects along two aspects: object-space-services and communication-interaction-services.
-The modules you choose and help from lecturers will all contribute to the development of your project.
-If you want to customise your study plan further, you can choose modules from other faculties.
+In the second semester, you develop an autonomous project, in teams or individually, together with external partners you choose.
+Throughout the course of studies, you will select courses from the areas 'Observe, Analyse & Apply' and 'Make & Intervene'.
+The former provide you with theoretical foundations, critical thinking and methods from the social and economic sciences.
+Through the latter, you will learn how to use tools and techniques for your creative work as a designer.
+Experienced designers, with various specializations, will support you with the development of your project along two lines: object-space-services and communication-interaction-services.
+The course in Design Research supports your project development and teaches basic approaches and methods of the field.
+All other courses you choose can contribute to the development of your project, too.
+If you want to extend your study plan further, you can choose courses from other faculties.

 Supervision and constant consultation with experts and stakeholders is a crucial part of this study programme.

 Student Representative in the Course Council: Yeva Kupchenko

 Currently we offer exchange programmes with partner universities all over the world and we are part of a large network of collaboration with employers in Italy and abroad where you can undertake your internship.
 However, this study programme does not require a compulsory internship.

 The MA Eco-Social Design supports students to invent and co-develop the professional practice that fits with them and with today's realities, challenges and potentials.